 Category: Farmers

 Conventional farming refers to methods that require external (chemical) inputs, advanced agricultural techniques and monocropping.
 By contrast, regenerative farming refers to practices that rely less on the use of external inputs, that promote crop diversification, and a more sustainable land-use.
-EUCORD doesn’t exclude the use of external inputs but we do promote agricultural practices that favour sustainable land use, such as crop rotation, agroforestry, minimum tillage and the use of organic fertilizer.
+EUCORD doesn’t exclude the use of external inputs but we do promote agricultural practices that favour sustainable land use, such as crop rotation, agroforestry, minimum tillage, the use of organic fertilizer and bio-pesticides.

 Category: Farmers

-We ban child labor in our projects and train our staff to pay special attention to prevent child labor amongst our partners.
+We ban child labor in our projects and train our staff to pay special attention to prevent the use of child labor among our partners.

 Farmers in Africa often struggle with hostile conditions, including degraded soils, drought and a large variety crop diseases and pests.
 EUCORD facilitates access to organic and mineral fertilizers and, when necessary, crop protection products that meet WHO standards and are registered locally.
 We also train farmers on the safe handling and correct use of any chemical inputs.